Glossary of Library Terms

-There are 8 names in this directory beginning with the letter D.
+There are currently 8 names in this directory beginning with the letter D.

 A system that organizes and arranges data intoÂ fieldsÂ and provides the means to sort, group, and retrieve information from those fields.Â Â In the library, a database is an electronicÂ indexÂ that contains information about articles, books, reference sources, and/or images.Â Most databases can be searched by fields like author, title of article and publication, and date.Â Some databases cover many disciplines and others cover only one subject area.Â Â For a list of Davidson databases, see theÂ Research Guides.

 Davidson Library WorldCatÂ